How I Built The Most Viral Real Estate Brand On Facebook (From My Couch)

 This isn’t some bullshit “rags to riches” story.
 Nor am I seeking your sympathy.
 Rather, this is the true story of a “perfect storm” which led me to create the Lighter Side of Real Estate brand.
 I simply believe in giving full context when telling a story.

 Now, based on what I’ve told you, you might assume I was a crackhead or something.
 And I wouldn’t blame you.
-I mean, LOOK at that couch.
-I was practically living on that thing—it doubled as both my bed and “office.”
+I was practically living on my couch—it doubled as both my bed and “office.”